Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 Run the pipeline configured in Step 2 to commence the build and deployment process.

-Running this pipeline in Azure DevOps will deploy the artifacts into the non-production (nonprod) environment.
-If successful, the generated resources will now be available in the nonprod Stacks environment.
+Running this pipeline in Azure DevOps will initiate the deployment of artifacts into the non-production (nonprod) environment.It's important to monitor the progress of this deployment to ensure its success.
+You can track the progress and status of the deployment within the Pipelines section of Azure DevOps.

+If successful, the core infrasturcture resources will now be available in the nonprod Stacks environment.
+To view these deployed resources, navigate to the Azure portal and search for the resource group associated with the deployment.
+This resource group is named based values provided during step 1, such as company name, project name,region,component.
+Within the resource group, you'll find a list of the resources that were deployed.

+Name Format for Resource Groups  - companyname-projectname-stage-region-component eg amido-stacks-dev-euw-de

+Once core infrasturcture resources are deployed in nonprod environment,please add the required variable values in `amido-stacks-de-pipeline-nonprod` variable group.
+For additional information, see [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups).

 ## Step 4: Deploy Infrastructure in further environments

 * Deployment to the non-production (nonprod) environment is triggered on a feature branch when a pull request is open
 * Deployment to the production (prod) environment is triggered on merging to the `main` branch, followed by manual approval of the release step.

+Once core infrasturcture resources are deployed in nonprod environment,please add the required variable values in `amido-stacks-de-pipeline-prod` variable group.For additional information, see [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups).

+By default Stacks provides a framework for managing the platform across two environments - nonprod and prod.
+The template CI/CD pipelines provided are based upon these two platform environments (nonprod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.